Cilappatikaram: Tamil nationalism

-The Tamil nationalistic inspiration derived from the Silappadikaram is a selective reading and appropriation of the great epic, according to Cutler.
+The Tamil nationalistic inspiration derived from the Cilappadikaram is a selective reading and appropriation of the great epic, according to Cutler.
 It cherrypicks and brackets some rhetorical and ideological elements from the epic but ignores the rest that make the epic into a complete masterpiece.
 In the third book of the epic, the Tamil king Cenkuttuvan defeats his fellow Tamil kings and then invades and conquers the Deccan and the north Indian kingdoms.
 Yet, states Cutler, the same book places an "undeniable prestige" for a "rock from the Himalayas", the "river Ganges" and other symbols from the north to honor Kannaki.
-Similarly, the Pandyan and the Chera king in various katais, as well as the three key characters of the epic (Kannaki, Kovalan and Madhavi) in other katais of the Silappadikaram pray in Hindu temples dedicated to Shiva, Murugan, Vishnu, Krishna, Balarama, Indra, Korravai (Parvati), Saraswati, Lakshmi, and others.
+Similarly, the Pandyan and the Chera king in various katais, as well as the three key characters of the epic (Kannaki, Kovalan and Madhavi) in other katais of the Cilappadikaram pray in Hindu temples dedicated to Shiva, Murugan, Vishnu, Krishna, Balarama, Indra, Korravai (Parvati), Saraswati, Lakshmi, and others.
 The Tamil kings are described in the epic as performing Vedic sacrifices and rituals, where Agni and Varuna are invoked, and the Vedas are chanted.
 These and numerous other details in the epic were neither of Dravidian roots nor icons, rather they reflect an acceptance of and reverence for certain shared pan-Indian cultural rituals, symbols and values, what Himalayas and Ganges signify to the Indic culture.
 The epic rhetorically does present a vision of a Tamil imperium, yet it also "emphatically is not exclusively Tamil", states Cutler.

 According to V R Ramachandra Dikshitar, the epic provides no evidence of sectarian conflict between the Indian religious traditions.
-In Silappadikaram, the key characters pray and participate in both Shaiva and Vaishnava rituals, temples and festivals.
+In Cilappadikaram, the key characters pray and participate in both Shaiva and Vaishnava rituals, temples and festivals.
 In addition, they give help and get help from the Jains and the Ajivikas.
-There are Buddhist references too in the Silappadikaram such as about Mahabodhi, but these are very few – unlike the other Tamil epic Manimekalai.
+There are Buddhist references too in the Cilappadikaram such as about Mahabodhi, but these are very few – unlike the other Tamil epic Maṇimēkalai.
 Yet, all these references are embedded in a cordial community, where all share the same ideas and belief in karma and related premises.
 The major festivals described in the epic are pan-Indian and these festivals are also found in ancient Sanskrit literature.